felipelino/java-hands-on/README.md

 > The Spring Framework provides a comprehensive programming and configuration model for modern Java-based enterprise applications - on any kind of deployment platform.

 > A key element of Spring is infrastructural support at the application level: Spring focuses on the    "plumbing" of enterprise applications so that teams can focus on application-level business logic, without unnecessary ties to specific deployment environments.

 * Inversion of Control (IoC)
 * Dependency Injection
 * Libraries and more libraries

 ## Actuator Endpoints

-Enable Actuator endpoints
+Try to access the endpoint: http://localhost:8080/actuator/health

+Now, enable Actuator endpoints:

 Edit file `application.properties`:
 ```properties